bdetweiler/entrust-grid-challenge-automation/README.md

-# entrust-grid-challenge-automation
+# Entrust Grid Challenge Automation

-Automation for websites that issue a unique grid card and require you to answer a challenge for each login (super annoying)
+Some websites use a two-factor authentication that is more frustrating than a small child kicking the back of your seat on an airplane.
+Having to locate a grid mapping each and every time you login is just awful.
+Fortunately, we can use [AutoHotKey](https://github.com/Lexikos/AutoHotkey_L) to get around this terrible, horrible, no-good security hurdle.